tuca-janahu/fullstack-aula/README.md

 ## Usage

-Feel free to modify the `src/index.html` and `src/styles/style.css` files to customize the content and appearance of the portfolio.
+Feel free to modify the `index.html` and `src/styles/style.css` files to customize the content and appearance of the portfolio.
 Add any images or media files to the `src/assets` directory.

-## License

-This project is open-source and available under the MIT License.